 Field Hockey Shin Guards - soccer shin guards are not allowed as they do not provide enough ankle protection, etc. Field hockey shin guards should cover both inner and outer ankle bones.

-Mouth Guard - must be of a color other than white.
+Mouth Guard - must be of a color other than white or clear for officiated games.
 Special mouth guards can be purchased to fit over braces.

 Water Bottle - Full of water!!!!

-Cleats or Running/Cross Trainer Athletic Shoes - When playing on grass, cleats (soccer style) are recommended, especially for middle school athletes.
+Cleats or Running/Cross Trainer Athletic Shoes - Elementary players just need athletic shoes.
+For middle school, cleats (soccer style) are recommended for grass.
 On turf, athletes can wear athletic shoes, soccer-style cleats or a special turf shoe.